-A walk to the Drakestone and Alwinton, in pictures
+A walk from Brackenlea Cottage in the Northumberland National Park, via the Drakestone and Alwinton, in pictures |

 This 5 mile walk from the cottage takes in the Drakestone and Alwinton.
 Click on the photos to open larger versions in a new browser window.